joelparkerhenderson/demo-rust-axum/doc/01-what-is-this.md

 - Use axum extractors for query parameters and path parameters.

 - Manage a data store and access it using RESTful routes.

+- Create a tracing subscriber and emit tracing events.

 ## What is required?